 Photo by Pixabay

-Andy Armstrong, Scampton Airshow’s chief executive officer, recently said, “”Post-event there remains a lot to reflect on, and areas where we would like to improve.”
-Originally seen on the BBC.
+Speaking to BBC News, Andy Armstrong, Scampton Airshow’s chief executive officer said: “Post-event there remains a lot to reflect on, and areas where we would like to improve.”

-The public have expressed how disappointed they are at the cancellation.
-As well as this, the Gainsborough MP, Edward Leigh, was saddened to hear the news.
-He said, “So, I am saddened to learn that there won’t be a Scampton Airshow in 2018.
+Gainsborough MP, Edward Leigh, also expressed his sadness at the cancellation of the 2018 Scampton Airshow.
+Speaking to The Lincolnite, he said: “So, I am saddened to learn that there won’t be a Scampton Airshow in 2018.
 But I stand ready to assist where I can to support the RAF Charitable Trust’s ambition to hold an airshow the following year in 2019.”
-Originally seen on The Lincolnite.

 © 2011-2019 All rights reserved | Hosted by Jolt